Azim-Islam/Azim-Islam/README.md

 # Hi there, I'm Azim Islam 👋

-## A passionate developer & problemsolver with experience who loves solving problems and building fast & effective solutions.
+## A passionate developer and problem solver with experience, who loves building fast and effective solutions.

 ### 🛠️ Technologies & Tools